 Let’s take a step back to see why the ill-fated ship, Titanic, is a good analogy for funding projects.

-Cheese and crackers: Underfunded executives get crumbs… not enough to fund strategic projects… they are relegated to ‘eating cheese and crackers at the titanic; their measly cargo casually dump in a small dump place somewhere’.
+Cheese and crackers: Underfunded executives get crumbs… they do not have enough money to fund strategic projects… they are relegated to ‘eating cheese and crackers at the titanic; their measly cargo casually dumped in a small damp place somewhere’.